goatshriek/stumpless/docs/examples/network/README.md

     stumpless_set_destination( my_target, "example2.com" );
     stumpless_target_is_open( my_target ); // will be true if the new destination responds

 As a general rule, targets that are open when such an option is set will be re-opened if possible.
-If the target is not open (a state referred to as paused in the documentation), then it will be left as is.
+If the target is not open (a state referred to as paused in the documentation), then it will be left as is until an explicit call to `stumpless_target_open` is made.